wally-labs/wally-beta/README.md

     - [x] all other pages
   - [x] /server

+### PRODUCTION

+- [ ] setup pinecone db namespace for each individual chat for context
-- [ ] add image upload capabilities (not for demo)
+- [ ] add image/pdf upload capabilities

+  - [ ] upload from local
+  - [ ] upload from drive, dropbox etc.

 - [ ] optimize "use client" boundaries to make sure less CSR

-### PRODUCTION

 - [ ] performace optimization testing (w/ react-scan) (not for demo)